An Unexpected Roommate

 “You have tried it?”

-I tossed the towel aside and reached for my clothes—still wet, but all I had.
+I tossed the towel aside and reached for my clothes—still damp, but all I had.
 “No. But I’ve heard.”
 And some nights, I’d been tempted.
-I forced my legs into my blackjeans.
+I pulled on my thin, ragged underwear, then forced my legs into my still-damp blackjeans.

 “Where do these ‘flashmen’ get this substance?”

-My shirts felt like sheets of ice on my back.
+My shirt, also considerably short of perfectly dry, felt like a sheet of ice on my back.
 “How should I know?”
 I snapped.
 “You sure do ask a lot of questions!”

 “I wish to learn about your culture,” said Rain.
 “That is why I am here.
 These things I am learning from you were not included in the data on Murdoch IV contained in the ship’s computer.”